julyndav/PowerBI/NYC_Dog_Bite_Analysis/README.md

 <br></br>
 ## Overview Dashboard

-1. KPIs: These are just a random sample of various KPIs that could have been created.
+1. Key Performance Indicators (KPIs): Highlight the crucial metrics such as total bite incidents, number of male vs females, spaye/neuter breakdown.
-2. Bites per Months Overall: This clustered column chart breaks down the bite totals for each month of the entire study.
-We can see that the summer months are higher due to folks being out and about more.
+2. Bites per Month Overall: This visualization breaks down the total number of bites for each month throughout the study period.
+The data reveals a noticeable increase in incidents during the summer months, likely due to higher outdoor activity.
-3. Overall Bite Count by Age: Range of ages vs number of bites.
-The Ages went from 0 to 17.
-Allegedly, one of the dogs in the study was 20 years old so they were singled out.
+3. Overall Bite Count by Age: This chart displays the number of bites across different age groups of dogs, ranging from 0 to 17 years old.
+Notably, a single outlier was observed, a dog allegedly 20 years old.

 ![Overview](https://github.com/julyndav/POwerBI/blob/main/NYC_Dog_Bite_Analysis/Images/OverviewData2.png)

+## Data Analysis Insights:
+1. Over 70% of the dogs were not spayed or neutered.
+2. The majority of dogs involved in bite attacks where Male at 46%.
+Females were reportedly involved in only 19% of bite incidences.
+3. Unknown Gender: These dogs accounts for 36% of bite incidences.
+The unknown factor could come from the dog running off after the incident occured.
+4. <b>Data Discrepancy Insight:</b> Dogs listed with an age of 0 likely represent cases where the dogs ran away after the bite incident.
+This ties in with the "unknown gender" variable, as these dogs are often not captured and their details remain unverified.
+We would expect the counts of "age 0" and "unknown gender" to be similar, as it's unlikely that a dog's age would be known without knowing its gender.
+This discrepancy suggests that there may be inconsistencies in how data was recorded for runaway dogs.